 Arrive in Iquitos, the heart of the Peruvian Amazon.
 Settle into your suite and enjoy the views as you embark on your Amazon adventure.
 Enjoy fine South American wine and world-class cuisine on your first evening surrounded by the sounds of the Amazon.

-This morning, sail along the vast Pacaya Samiria Reserve, a flooded forest covering five million acres at the headwaters of the Amazon Basin.
+In the morning, sail along the vast Pacaya Samiria Reserve, a flooded forest covering five million acres at the headwaters of the Amazon Basin.
 View a great spectacle of the Southern Hemisphere: the sun rising over the birthplace of the Amazon River.
 Here the union of two major tributaries, the Ucayali and the Marañon, form the world’s greatest waterway.
 Watch for large-billed terns, laughing falcons, gray tanagers, sandpipers, five kinds of parakeets, exotic short-tailed parrots, and dozens of other birds.
-Visit Puerto Miguel village and meet the local people using guides as interpreters to learn their way of life along the river.
+Visit Puerto Miguel village and, with guides as interpreters, meet the local people and learn their way of life along the river.
 Navigate through a small connector canal between the Ucayali and Marañon Rivers to discover the world’s largest aquatic plant, the Victoria Regias giant water lily.

 Enjoy an afternoon excursion to Nauta Caño, part of the Pacaya Samiria Reserve.
 Known as a mirrored forest, due to its glistening black water lagoons, here you can observe toucans, parrots, macaws, and iguanas.
-On the way back to the ship, experience a glorious sunset reflected in the waters of the mirrored forest.
+On your return to the ship, experience a glorious sunset reflected in the waters of the mirrored forest.

 Board the skiffs to explore part of the vast Amazon flooded forest.
 Knowledgeable guides explain about the rainforest and its dynamic life.
 Float through the forest spotting parrots, macaws, and fluffy monk saki monkeys.
 Walk through the jungle and meet natives practicing subsistence farming.
 Hear how they learned to cultivate wild plants and trees.
 Deep in the primary forest, observe the wealth of fruit trees and medicinal plants hidden in the jungle.